fieldtrip/website/development/project/merge_preproc.md

 - highpassfilter.m
 - notchfilter.m

-Also all use of other low-level code for preprocessing (e.g. detrending or median filtering) should be changed to use the respective preproc_xxx function.
+Also all use of other low-level code for preprocessing (e.g., detrending or median filtering) should be changed to use the respective preproc_xxx function.

 The most obvious function to start in is fieldtrip/private/preproc, but other FieldTrip functions are also affected (a.o. freqsimulation->bandpassfilter and probably the older artifact detection functions).